Back to COVID-19 FAQ home page >>

-To bill the consultation to Medicare under this determination, GPs and other medical practitioners working in general practice can only perform a video or telephone service where they have an ‘established relationship’ with the patient, unless a specific exemption applies.
+It remains a legislative requirement in the permanent telehealth items that GPs and other medical practitioners working in general practice can only perform a Medicare-eligible video or telephone service where they have an ‘existing relationship’ with the patient, unless a specific exemption applies.

-Private billing arrangements can still be made for telehealth consultations with appropriate informed financial consent.
+Private billing arrangements that do not attract Medicare rebates can still be made for telehealth consultations with appropriate informed financial consent.

 Some common scenarios* include:

-Q: I saw patient X at practice A 10 months ago.
-Can I provide a telehealth consultation (THC) for them from practice B?
+Q: You saw patient X at practice A 10 months ago.
+Can you provide a telehealth consultation for them from practice B?

 A: Yes, as patient X has had a face-to-face consultation with you in the past 12 months.

-Q: I saw patient X in June 2020 at my practice and I saw them again in January 2021 via telehealth.
-It is now July 2021 and patient X wants to book a THC.
-Can I provide one?
+Q: You saw patient X in June 2021 at your practice and you saw them again in January 2022 via telehealth.
+It is now July 2022 and patient X wants to book a telehealth consultation.
+Can you provide one?

-A: As the patient X has NOT had a face-to-face consultation with you in the past 12 months, they will need to see you again in person before you can bill Medicare for further THCs.
-The patient can choose to pay privately for a THC in this situation.
+A: As patient X has NOT had a face-to-face consultation with you in the past 12 months, they will need to see you again in person before you can bill Medicare for further telehealth consultations.
+The patient can choose to pay privately for a telehealth consultation in this situation, but you must advise them in advance that they will not receive a Medicare rebate.
 (This does not apply if there is an exemption as outlined above.)

-Q: Patient X attended practice A 10 months ago and saw another GP, but I wasn’t working at practice A at that time.
-Can I now provide patient X with a THC?
+Q: Patient X attended practice A 10 months ago and saw another GP, but you weren’t working at practice A at that time.
+Can you now provide patient X with a telehealth consultation?

-Q: I have had regular THCs with patient X over the past four months since the pandemic started, developing a good clinical relationship, but I have not yet seen them in person and they have never attended my practice in person in the past.
-Can I continue to provide THCs?
+Q: You have had regular telehealth consultations with patient X over the past four months since the pandemic started, developing a good clinical relationship, but you have not yet seen them in person and they have never attended your practice in person in the past.
+Can you continue to provide telehealth consultations?

-A: No, patient X needs to see you in person before you can continue to provide and bill Medicare for any THCs.
-Alternatively, patient X will need to arrange a THC with a doctor at their former practice if they attended there in person within the last 12 months.
-(This does not apply if there is an exemption as outlined above)
+A: No, patient X needs to see you in person before you can continue to provide and bill Medicare for any telehealth consultations.
+Alternatively, patient X will need to arrange a telehealth consultation with a doctor at their former practice if they attended there in person within the last 12 months.
+(This does not apply if there is an exemption as outlined above.)

-Q: I saw patient X in her home/nursing home within the last year but otherwise we have had THCs due to her vulnerability to COVID-19.
-Can I continue with the THCs?
+Q: You saw patient X in her home/nursing home within the last year but otherwise we have had telehealth consultations due to her vulnerability to COVID.
+Can you continue with the telehealth consultations?